Board game enthusiast Jānis' TOP 10

 This game will also appeal to fans of miniatures, as each character has its own detailed and high-quality figure.
 Plus, they look simply stunning when painted, for which I am grateful to my fantastic colleagues Sanzo and Ksenia.

 Is this the best stealth game ever?
 I do not know.
-Haven't tried the classic of this genre "Fury of Dracula", as well as the new "Sniper Elite", which has been praised by many game critics.
+Didn't get to try the classic of this genre "Fury of Dracula", as well as the new "Sniper Elite", which was praised by many game critics.
 So, at least for now, Specter Ops is number five on my chart.

 #4 The Wolves